Multi-omics data integration towards sustainable bovine production, health and welfare: the case of painful foot lesions

 Abstract

-Claw horn disruption lesions (CHDL) are painful non-infectious foot lesions with significant animal welfare and socioeconomic impacts on the dairy industry.
-Lameness caused by CHDL is the main cause of involuntary culling, considerably reduces milk production, constitutes a major animal welfare concern and impacts directly on the sustainability of the sector through increased costs, veterinary intervention and raising replacement cattle with environmental implications.
-As a complex heritable polygenic disease, better understanding of the genomic architecture of CHDL pathogenesis and development is essential for facilitating genetic improvement of hoof health.
-Here we have performed in-depth genetic characterisation of ~ 3,000 cattle integrating multi-omic analyses: genome-wide association studies, whole genome sequencing, mRNA-sequencing, lncRNA-sequencing, expression quantitative trait loci analyses, reduced representation bisulfide sequencing, and multi-omics factor analysis (MOFA) in foot tissue and peripheral blood lymphocytes.
-Identified genetic variants and underlying pathways related to resistance to CHDL development elucidated new findings on underlying mechanisms including: complement cascade, inflammation, neuronal signalling (specifically perception of pain) and bone and cartilage development.
-This novel data could be applied to sustainably improve animal health and welfare as well as support the cattle sector.
+Claw horn disruption lesions (CHDL) are painful non-infectious foot lesions of significant animal welfare and socioeconomic importance to the dairy industry.
+Lameness caused by CHDL is the main cause of involuntary culling, considerably reduces milk production, constitutes a major animal welfare concern and impacts directly on sustainability through increased costs, veterinary intervention and raising replacement cattle with environmental implications.
+As a complex heritable disease, better understanding of the genomic architecture of CHDL pathogenesis and development is essential for facilitating genetic improvement of hoof health.
+We have collected detailed longitudinal phenotypic, genetic data and metadata from 2,300 dairy cattle and performed an in-depth genetic characterisation integrating multi-omics data including: genome-wide association studies (GWAS), whole genome sequencing (WGS), mRNA-sequencing, lncRNA-sequencing, expression quantitative trait loci (eQTL), reduced representation bisulfide sequencing (RRBS) in foot tissue and peripheral blood lymphocytes.
+According to our results, pathways related to complement cascade, inflammation, neuronal signalling (specifically pain perception) and bone and cartilage development, play a key role in CHDL resistance.
+These findings highlight novel genetic targets for precise breeding strategies to reduce CHDL prevalence.
+Implementation could improve animal welfare, decrease involuntary culling, and enhance dairy sector sustainability by enabling smaller herds with reduced methane emissions and resource use.

 Article activity feed